Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Also know as "cold water tail", "limp tail" or "broken wag", not may dog owners are aware of the fact that dogs may develop tail problems, until one day the dog's tail becomes limp, lifeless and flaccid as seen in dog limber tail syndrome.
+Also known as "cold water tail," "limp tail" or "broken wag," not many dog owners are aware of the fact that dogs may develop tail problems until one day the dog's tail becomes limp, lifeless, and flaccid as seen in dog limber tail syndrome.

 - You bring your dog camping with you and decide to allow your dog a pleasant swim in a nice pond.
 After sleeping under the big starry sky, your dog awakens with a lifeless, flaccid tail.

 - You take your dog hunting with you and after chasing pheasant for several hours, your dog displays his tail horizontally and drops down totally flaccid.
 Concerned your dog somehow broke his tail, since he is no longer able to wag it normally, you take him to the vet.